ia-toki/tcframe/docs/tutorials/tutorial_2.rst

 1. All test cases in subtask 1 and subtask 2 are also in subtask 3, and subtask 3 contains some other test cases that are neither in subtask 1 nor subtask 2.

-2. Some test cases are in both subtask 1 and subtask 2, and there are also test cases that is in subtask 1 but not in subtask 2, and there are also test cases that are in subtask 2 but not in subtask 2.
+2. Some test cases are in both subtask 1 and subtask 2, and there are also test cases that are in subtask 1 but not in subtask 2, and there are also test cases that are in subtask 2 but not in subtask 2.

 Therefore, the Venn diagram looks like this

 .. image:: tutorial_2-venn_diagram.png

-We need to define a test group for each of the region in the Venn diagram.
+We need to define a test group for each of the regions in the Venn diagram.
 Therefore, we will have four test groups.
 Let us number it from 1 to 4 in the same order as the diagram above.
-Therefore, each test groups will have the following constraints in addition to the global constraints:
+Therefore, the four test groups will have the following constraints in addition to the global constraints:

 1. M ≤ 20 and all W are equal
 2. M ≤ 20 and not all W are equal